-A work of art—whether it’s a painting, a novel, a piece of music, or a work of cinema—cannot be defined by a single opinion, or many opinions.
-It will be praised by some and rejected by others, which suggests that the appreciation of any work of art is largely dependent upon what an individual brings to it.
+Praised by some, rejected by others, the appreciation of any work of art is fundamentally dependent upon what an individual brings to it.

-Developing a ‘palate’ for something (be it fine wine, music, or cinema) makes it hard to go back to “cheap plonk”.
-We tend to access things by our own points of reference and expectations, and this is true regardless of how developed our palate might be.
-When it comes to films, my default position these days is not to recommend them to anyone (something that appeals to me won’t necessarily appeal to others), but the main ‘rule’ I go by is to give the film and filmmaker the benefit of the doubt.
-Again, this is easier said than done, and there are times when I simply give up.
-As I say, once you get used to fine Bourgogne, thin plonk is hard to swallow.
+When one develops a taste for something (wine, music, cinema), it's hard to go back to “cheap plonk”.
+We tend to assess things by personal points of reference, regardless of how developed our palate might be.
+When it comes to films, my default position is not to recommend them: something that appeals to me may not appeal to others.
+But the main ‘rule’ I go by is to give films and filmmakers the benefit of the doubt.
+Again, this is easier said than done, and there are times when I give up.
+As I say, once you get used to fine wine, thin plonk is hard to swallow.

-But by and large I start with the assumption that filmmakers know what they’re doing and have something to say, even if all they have to say is, “this is how I chose to tell this story”.
+By and large, I start with the assumption that filmmakers know what they’re doing and have something to say, even if all they have to say is, “this is how I chose to tell this story”.

 * * * *

-Just as the best way to learn about music is to listen, the best way to learn about cinema is—not surprisingly—to look.
-But just as listening to music is something one learns to do through repetition and by seeking out the work of increasingly more challenging composers and performers, with cinema one has to learn how to look—how to go beyond the surfaces, beyond characters and story and nice images to engage with the film on a deeper and more rewarding level.
-For me it’s all about the marriage of themes, aesthetics, ideas, and emotions—finding that satisfying balance between the head and the heart.
+Just as the best way to learn about music is to listen, the best way to learn about cinema is to look.
+Just as listening to music is something one learns to do (through repetition and seeking out the work of increasingly more challenging composers and performers), one has to learn how to look beyond characters, story, and pleasant images to engage with the cinema on a more rewarding level.
+For me, it’s about the marriage of themes, aesthetics, ideas, and emotions—finding that satisfying balance between the head and the heart.

-Liking or not liking a work of art is largely a matter of personal taste, but one can appreciate the stature and significance of a piece without liking it.
-For instance, one may not “like” Picasso’s Guernica, but it doesn’t alter the fact that it’s one of the great masterworks of 20th century art.
-One might not “like” many of the films of Jean-Luc Godard, but their place in the cinematic canon and Godard’s stature as one of the most important figures in cinema history is indisputable.
+Liking or not liking a work of art is mostly a matter of personal taste, but one can still appreciate the stature and significance of a piece.
+For instance, one may not “like” Picasso’s Guernica, but it doesn’t alter the fact that it’s one of the great masterworks of 20th-century art.
+One might not “like” many of the films of Jean-Luc Godard, but their place in the cinematic canon is indisputable.

-However, because movies are broadly regarded as commercial entertainment rather than "serious art", people largely feel entitled to have an opinion about them.
-Fair enough, but cinematic value is often overshadowed by populist opinion.
-It’s akin to ignoring the work of Mark Rothko in favour of elevating Walt Disney—which is not to pour scorn on Disney, but you get my point: Steamboat Willie verses Rothko’s impenetrable fortresses reflected in Kubrick’s black cuboid.
-I'm exaggerating, of course, but nevertheless ...
+Given that movies are generally regarded as entertainment rather than "serious art", the cinematic value of many films is often dismissed.
+It’s akin to ignoring the work of Rothko in favour of Disney—which is not to pour scorn on Disney.
+Still, you get my point: Steamboat Willie verses Rothko’s impenetrable fortresses reflected in Kubrick’s black cuboid.
+I'm exaggerating, of course, but nevertheless.

-The situation isn't helped by editors and producers (print, radio, TV) who don't seem to expect those they engage to comment on films to have the same informed grasp of the medium (its historic and canonical achievements) that would be expected of those commenting on painting, literature, music, or even sport.
-Film reviewers need only have a general enthusiasm for movies and a willingness to focus on multiplex entertainments.
-They are, of course, free to express their opinions, but these are largely matters of personal taste tailored towards a general notion of what “the public” are likely to be interested in.
+The situation isn't helped by editors and producers (print, radio, TV) who hire commentators with little or no appreciation for the historical and canonical achievements of the medium, which wouldn't be acceptable if the subject was literature, music, or sport.
+It seems that film reviewers need only have a general enthusiasm for movies and a willingness to focus on multiplex entertainments.
+They are, of course, free to express their opinions, which are mostly dependent upon personal taste tailored towards a general notion of "what the public want to see".

 * * * *

-Music is another ‘democratic’ art form that everyone feels they are entitled to comment on, when more often than not their comments are made in ignorance of the form, unsupported by an understanding that can only come through regular considerate engagement.
-One can't be expected to appreciate the music of Gyorgy Ligeti, for example, if one’s musical diet is shaped by the likes of One Direction.
-That's not to say it can't happen, but complex music demands a willingness to develop an attentive listening attitude that accessible forms of music simply do not require.
+Music is another democratic art form that everyone freely comments on, usually with no understanding of the form or the intentions of the artist.
+But one can't be expected to appreciate the music of Gyorgy Ligeti, for example, if the likes of One Direction shape one's musical diet.
+That's not to say it can't happen, but complex music demands a willingness to develop an attentive listening attitude that accessible forms of music do not require.

-I recall hearing Rosemary McLeod passing comments about jazz on Jim Mora’s “The Panel” a few years ago, where she dissed the form with the sort of casual ease that she probably wouldn’t have exercised had the conversation been about classical music.
-She could get away with publicly dissing jazz because it isn’t as socially canonised as classical music, a position largely supported by the popular media.
-Again I’m compelled to single out National Radio’s Simon Morris (it’s nothing personal Simon, it’s just that you have a platform that enables you to express opinions about two art forms I care about) and his ‘Matinee Idle’ pal Phil O'Brien, who regularly dis a form of chamber music that composers such as Beethoven and Debussy would not only embrace if they were around today, but the roots of which can be heard in their music.
-Media commentators have a right to their views of course, but when the dominant attitude ignores or dismisses anything that poses a challenge to the relative comforting assurances offered by the mainstream, one could be forgiven for being irritated by what passes for cultural discourse.
+RNZ "matinee idols" Simon Morris and Phil O'Brien regularly dismiss a type of chamber music (jazz) that Beethoven and Debussy would not only embrace if they were alive today but the roots of which can be heard in their music.
+Media commentators have a right to their views, of course.
+Still, when the dominant attitude ignores or dismisses anything that poses a challenge to the relative comforting assurances offered by the mainstream, one could be forgiven for being irritated by what passes for cultural discourse.

-The fact is that many films simply go over people's heads.
+The fact is that many films go over people's heads.
 They certainly do mine.
-One of the reasons why I have such a large video collection of world cinema (apart from being something of a cine-evangelist intent on sharing these gems with anyone who shows even the slightest interest) is that I simply need to watch some films several times to understand them.
-This willingness to engage and re-engage with films, particularly those that demand attention (such as those by Godard), has the added benefit of expanding my appreciation of cinema as an art form, and it gives me a wider context for all my film viewing.
-The films of Edward Yang, for example, aren't just works by a great filmmaker, they're part a cinematic continuum that stretches back through Antonioni to Dreyer, and their themes resonate with the work of filmmakers across the globe.
+One of the reasons why I have such an extensive video collection is that I need to watch some films several times to understand them.
+This willingness to engage and re-engage with the medium, particularly those that demand attention (such as works by Godard), has the added benefit of expanding one's appreciation of cinema, and giving a broader context for film viewing.
+The films of Edward Yang, for example, aren't just the works of a great filmmaker, they're part a cinematic continuum that stretches back through Antonioni to Dreyer, and their themes resonate with the work of filmmakers across the globe today.

-One such film for me was Marguerite Duras's Nathalie Granger (1972), which I had the “pleasure” of seeing in the late 70s thanks to the Wellington Film Society.
-Frankly, I didn't understand the film, or why it had to be so wilfully cryptic, although I wasn't as bothered by it as the guy who said “That film sucked" as we left the theatre.
-I didn't see the film again for a couple of decades, but in that time it grew in my estimation as a result of being exposed to more complex films.
-When I finally tracked it down on video it was a revelation.
+One such film for me is Marguerite Duras's Nathalie Granger (1972), which I saw in the late 70s thanks to the Wellington Film Society.
+Frankly, I didn't understand the film, or why it had to be so cryptic.
+But I wasn't as irritated as the guy who said, "That film sucked" as we left the theatre.
+I didn't see the film again for a couple of decades, but over that time it grew in my estimation as a result of being exposed to more complex films.
+When I finally tracked it down on video, it was a revelation.
 It spoke with such force and purpose that it is now one of my favourite films.
 More pertinently it continues to inform my film viewing, giving substance and context to new works I encounter.
 Films like Alexei German Jnr's Under Electric Clouds or Albert Serra's The Story of My Death might have sailed right by me without the "teaching" I received from Marguerite.

-I wonder if the other fellow who disliked Nathalie Granger all those years ago ever thinks about the film, and if so whether he still thinks of it as bad, or whether his cine-literacy was tweaked by it too.
+I often wonder if the film-goer who disliked Nathalie Granger all those years ago ever thinks about the film.
+Does he still think of it as bad, or was his cine-literacy tweaked by it too?
 It would be nice to think so.